It’s that beautiful time when once every four years, the best of the best in international soccer meet up to throw down at the game’s highest level.

 The 2002 World Cup, hosted by both South Korea & Japan, was the first ever World Cup to be hosted by two different nations.

-Brazil are currently the nation to boast the most World Cup wins, having won five.
+Brazil is currently the nation to boast the most World Cup wins, having won five.

 However, Germany and Italy are both close behind them, having won four tournaments each.